Gabriel Daza: Post-World War II

-President and Chief Scout
+President and chief scout

-Daza began serving as acting President and Chief Scout in 1951, while the incumbent President and Chief Scout Jorge B. Vargas was concurrently serving the position and as a member of the World Scout Committee.
+Daza began serving as acting president and chief scout in 1951, while the incumbent president and chief scout Jorge B. Vargas was concurrently serving the position and as a member of the World Scout Committee.
 In 1961, he was elected to succeed Jorge B. Vargas.
-Daza retired as President and Chief Scout in 1968.
+Daza retired as president and chief scout in 1968.

-As an avid gardener and orchid fancier, nearly everyday Daza would inspect and prune the BSP grounds with the sole BSP gardener nicknamed Tek, and would often plant trees and flowering plants.
+As a gardener and orchid fancier, nearly everyday Daza would inspect and prune the BSP grounds with the BSP gardener, nicknamed Tek, and would often plant trees and flowering plants.
 Throughout the 1960s, Daza had PEMCO employees and Boy Scouts plant 1 million trees around the Angat Water Reservoir.

 The BSP were put in charge of managing the Makiling National Scout Reservation at Mount Makiling.
 Daza hired an agriculturist to not only support training and camping but also to plant bananas and set up a piggery.